colinccook/AspNetCoreEventSourcing/README.md

 The state of this prototype is not stored in a series of database tables.
 It is stored in a singular location as a series of transactions.

 As you interact with the prototype, you're actually interacting with aggregate roots.
 They will emit events which EventFlow will store.

+FAQs

+Q - I'm getting a "WARNING: The target process exited without raising a CoreCLR started event" message A - Ensure you have .NET Core 2.2 SDK installed on your machine